 HSBC has chosen to invest its time and resources in the HSBC Water Programme because water is vital to building healthy communities and developing national economies.
 This is a long-term, international programme in partnership with Earthwatch, WaterAid and WWF and local project partners.
 It aims to provide and protect water sources, inform and educate communities in need, enabling people to prosper and driving economic development across the world.

-Read about the Water Programme goals.
+Read about our progress against the Water Programme goals

-Download HSBC Water Programme (2-page PDF 29KB)
+Download the latest HSBC Water Programme Impact Report (2-page PDF 1.09MB)

 The Water Programme follows the success of the award-winning HSBC Climate Partnership, a five-year programme to reduce the impact of climate change on people, forests, freshwater and cities, and accelerate the adoption of low-carbon policies.

 We publish regularly updated information on our performance in relation to environmental, social and governance issues.